mike309game/RmkTools/README.md

 -u              DO NOT warn about assets that do not exist.

 -m              Provide a file that describes the asset map.
-                EXAMPLE: -p ./assetmap.txt
+                EXAMPLE: -m ./assetmap.txt

 -M              Print the asset map after execution.

--R              Print the asset map but invert the positions of the
+-r              Load provided asset map in reverse, if any.

-                original file and the translated file.
+-D              DO NOT alert about identically named files.

 -c              Specify the codepage to use when reading game text.
                 Default is 932 (shift-jis).